acallejasp/fdsw-github/site/content/docs/5.3/components/popovers.md

 {{< callout info >}}
 #### Data attributes for individual popovers

-Options for individual popovers can alternatively be specified through the use of data attributes, as explained above.
+Options for individual popovers can alternatively be specified through the use of data attributes, as experiencialained above.
 {{< /callout >}}

 #### Using function with `popperConfig`